SM Foundation and BDO Foundation Start Rebuilding San Joaquin Central School in Palo, Leyte

-The school building is one of the Foundation’s answer to the Department of Education (DepEd)’s call for support from the private sector in helping rebuild classrooms and schools affected by typhoon Yolanda.
+The school building is one of the Foundation’s answers to the Department of Education (DepEd)’s call for support from the private sector in helping rebuild classrooms and schools affected by typhoon Yolanda.

 Present in the groundbreaking ceremony are DepEd Public School District Supervisor Lilia Tejome, San Joaquin Central School Principal Liberato Cobacha and Education In-charge Fiel Rene Maraya, Tacloban City Councilor Raissa Villasin, San Joaquin Barangay Captain Gregorio Papoose V. Lantajo Jr., Rose Espinosa (BDOF), Ramundita Nalda (BDO-Tacloban) and SM Foundation’s Cristie Angeles.